 Alejandro Sanz

-Alejandro Sánchez Pizarro, better known as Alejandro Sanz (Spanish pronunciation: [aleˈxandɾo ˈsanθ]; born 18 December 1968), is a Spanish singer, musician and composer.
+Alejandro Sánchez Pizarro, better known as Alejandro Sanz (Spanish pronunciation: [aleˈxandɾo ˈsanθ]; born 18 December 1968), is a Spanish musician, singer and composer.
 He has won 22 Latin Grammy Awards and four Grammy Awards.
 He has received the Latin Grammy for Album of the Year three times.
 The singer is notable for his flamenco-influenced ballads, and has also experimented with several other genres including pop, rock, funk, R&B and jazz.

 Born in Madrid to parents from Andalusia, Sanz began playing guitar at age seven, taking influence from his family’s flamenco roots.
 Sanz released his debut album at age nineteen, although he did not gain commercial success in Spain until his second release, Viviendo Deprisa (1991).
 His next two records, Si Tú Me Miras (1993) and 3 (1995) also fared well commercially, but it was his 1997 breakthrough album Más that garnered international success.
 El Alma al Aire followed in 2000, selling more than a million copies in its first week.
 In 2002, he became the first Spanish artist to record an MTV Unplugged album.